Berkeley-TAFLab/BoatControls/README.md

 Transmissions from boat to control panel now work.
 Need to flesh out the transmitter side code and the message protocol between the two.
 Also, I learned that the GUI only works on my Mac for some reason and not the PC

+## 9/4/24
+Forgot to update this document regularly.
+Currently working on having the GUI interact with the boats properly.